joeroith/RStudio_Help/docs/index.md

 ## More Tutorials and Help

 I highly reccomend trying the [Swirl](http://swirlstats.com/) tutorial in RStudio to get hands-on practice.
+If you want to learn to code, but not quite ready to do it in RStudio, try [DataCamp](https://www.datacamp.com/courses/free-introduction-to-r)
 Also, consider Googling "How to _________ in R".
 There are tons of resources online with examples of code.

 Contact me if you have any questions. jmroith@stkate.edu